 Will you have a religious ceremony in a church?
 Or, perhaps, a small religious ceremony at your reception?
 Or, no religious ceremony at all, just a party?

 Do you want to have a reception/party in a banquet hall and have it catered?
-Or, at a less expensive venue like a VHW hall, or a church hall, where you bring in your food?
-Or maybe, at home?
+Or, at a less expensive venue like a VFW hall, or a church hall, where you bring in your food?
+Or maybe, at your home or a park?

 Will you have a band?
 A DJ?
-Or have a friend, with a great music collection DJ for you?
+Or have a friend, with a great music collection deejay for you?